 CHARLOTTE, N.C.
 (CN) – Presidential hopeful Senator Bernie Sanders spoke about racism, Medicare and unfair elections, but drove home his prominent theme of unity on Friday, working to motivate voters ahead of the Democratic primaries on the campaign trail.

-The Vermont Senator’s evening rally took place on a lawn on the Central Piedmont Community College campus— the same grassy square where fellow Democratic hopeful Beto O’Rourke held a much smaller rally just a few weeks prior.
+The Vermont senator’s evening rally took place on a lawn on the Central Piedmont Community College campus in Charlotte, North Carolina — the same grassy square where fellow Democratic hopeful Beto O’Rourke held a much smaller rally just a few weeks prior.

 Sanders motored to the Queen City soon after constituents trickled from a riverside venue in Asheville, called the Salvage Station, where the hopeful hosted his first of two rallies in North Carolina on Friday.

 Residents throughout North Carolina’s mountains, piedmont and coastal regions face a patchwork quilt of issues and barriers that uniquely affects each and every community.
 Many topics of interest or calls for reform in the state have been addressed by recently visiting 2020 candidates, and resonate more broadly with some voters nationwide.

 While Sanders stuck with talking points found in his usual stump speech, such as his position that wealthy corporations hold too much power over the majority of citizens, some of these issues he emphasized on Friday are more intensely relatable to residents of Charlotte.

 According to the Charlotte Mecklenburg Opportunity Task Force, Charlotte ranked last in upward mobility out of 50 of America’s largest cities.

 Sanders is the eighth candidate of 24 to rally in the Carolinas during the 2020 campaign cycle.
 His first trip, he said, was four years ago.
 That was a time, Sanders told attendees on Friday, that no one believed him when he said states could double their minimum wage.